kitearuba/Piscine_Reloaded/README.md

 27. **Exercise 26: ft_count_if**
 28. **Exercise 27: display_file**

-### Subjects Folder
+### Subject PDF
-Included in this repository is a folder named `subjects` containing the subject PDF for the Piscine Reloaded.
+Included in this repository is the subject PDF for the Piscine Reloaded.
 This document provides detailed instructions and requirements for each exercise and project.

 ## Repository Structure